 Húsimádó, which translates to "meat lover," is a beloved neighborhood butcher shop in Budapest's Újlipótváros neighborhood.
-The place is piled so high with bricks of fatback and rows of smoked salami that they can block the view to the other side of the counter.
+The place is piled so high with bricks of fatback and rows of smoked salami that they block the view of the other side of the counter.
 The main draw here is the ready-made sausages: paprika-laced, liver, and blood varieties.
 I also enjoy the fried chicken liver with pork belly, sauerkraut, and a thick slice of crusty bread to mop up the meat juices.
-Try to go at midday, which is when the place is buzzing and a constant stream of regulars drift into this adorable bastion of meat.
+Try to go at midday, when a constant stream of regulars drift into this adorable bastion of meat.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 If you're enjoying this article, please consider supporting me by making a one-time payment (PayPal, Venmo).